MFA-Track Student Handbook

 Students admitted to the Master of Fine Arts degree program are automatically granted a professional Graduate Assistantship (for assistantship descriptions, visit the MFA Assistantships page).
 Work will include an assignment in one of our affiliate organizations for an average of 20 hours per week in a five-day work week.
 There are fifteen weeks budgeted for each assistantship each semester.

 During Fall and Spring Semesters, the student work schedule in assistantships generally follows the SUU academic calendar for days off and holidays, but even on those days, absence from assistantships must be communicated and coordinated through the Assistantship Mentor.
 Most of our affiliate organizations function outside of the SUU academic calendar, so the work does not stop and deadlines still must be met.
-Students are also allotted four [4] weeks off between commencement and when school begins for Fall Semester.
+During Summer Semester, students are also allotted four [4] weeks off between commencement and when school begins for Fall Semester.
 Again, all summer leave must be communicated and coordinated through the Assistantship Mentor.

 If work is required during or after finals in either semester, then compensatory time should offset that work.
 For example: if a student works a full week for an event at SUMA in December after finals, then that student should get an additional week off in the spring or summer.
 If a student needs more time off during the school year, then they can work more weeks during the summer.

-The professional affiliate organizations pay $8000 per school year for each student.
+The professional affiliate organizations pay a fixed amount per school year for each student.
 Students will submit a time card twice a month.
 Hours will be approved by the affiliate organizations paying the wage, or the AA Director if paid by the Arts Administration program.
 If the student exceeds the annual assistantship amount, the department or organization in which the student is working will assume the additional costs of work above and beyond the assistantship award.

 Burch Mann House